intel/pepc/README.md

 Epel packages are maintained by Ali Erdinç Köroğlu <ali.erdinc.koroglu@intel.com>.

-Note: Epel packages may not provide the latest pepc version.
-Use "pip" to install the latest release.

 ## Standalone version

-You can also create a standalone version of this tool, but it still requires the dependencies to be installed on the target system.

-Here is how to create a standalone pepc version.

-First of all, make sure the below command prints "Good".
-It verifies that your '/usr/bin/python3' version is greater than 3.8:
+To create a standalone version of pepc, ensure your Python version is greater than 3.8.
+Run the following command, which should print "Good" if the version is compatible:

 ```
 /usr/bin/python3 -c 'import sys; ver=sys.version_info; \
-print("Good") if ver.major>2 and ver.minor>8 else print("Bad")'
+print("Good") if ver.major > 2 and ver.minor > 8 else print("Bad")'
 ```

 Create the standalone version of pepc.